This topic is under construction.

 Before manually installing or upgrading LabKey Server, you'll need to install the correct versions of all of the required components.
-Note that manual installation is necessary when installing on Unix and Macintosh computers.
+Note that manual installation is necessary when installing on Linux and Macintosh computers.

 First, download the installable LabKey Server files

 provided by LabKey.